TABLE OF CONTENTS (HIDE)

 }

-// On-click event handler for all the buttons
+// On-click handler for number buttons

-public void onClick(View view) {
+public void btnNumOnClickHandler(View view) {

 String inDigit = ((Button) view).getText().toString();